-The ambitions set out in the Local Code of Corporate Governance are reviewed regularly and quarterly updates have been provided to the Audit Committee.
+Senior directors meet weekly and review on a quarterly basis progress against the ambitions set out in the Local Code of Corporate Governance.
+Quarterly updates have been provided to the Audit Committee.

 The Council complies with reporting requirements such as an online structure chart and information on senior salaries and expenses.